 Countdown: Biruni-Galileo-Apollo, 2019

 From an early age, Pantea Karimi was intrigued by Persian poetry where the playful use of metaphor sparked her imagination.
 She felt especially connected to the descriptive verse about astronomical subjects like the Moon.
-For her it was magical and accessible, much the same as the night sky, which was mesmerizing from the desert near her home town of Shiraz in Iran.
-The image of an oversized Moon left a lasting impression and Karimi’s early paintings are filled with the Moon-themed imagery that spills across to her later compositions and art books.
+For her, it was magical and accessible, much the same as the night sky, which was mesmerizing from the desert near her hometown of Shiraz in Iran.
+The image of an oversized Moon left a lasting impression on her.

 Karimi’s current research project has given her the opportunity to revisit her childhood obsession with the Moon, this time exploring it from the point of view of science.
 Her foundation and inspiration for this exhibition stem from a 2018 extended visit at the British Library, London, where Karimi studied the manuscripts of Galileo, the 17th-century Italian physicist and astronomer, and Biruni, the 11th-century Persian astronomer.